michael-ross-ven/vengeance/README.md

 ## vengeance.flux_cls
 * similar idea behind a pandas DataFrame, but is more closely aligned with Python's design philosophy
 * when you're willing to trade for a little bit of speed for a lot simplicity
-* a lightweight, pure-python wrapper class around list of lists
+* a pure-python, row-major wrapper class for list of list data
-* applies named attributes to rows -- attribute values are mutable during iteration
+* applies named attributes to rows -- and attribute values are mutable during iteration
 * provides convenience aggregate operations (sort, filter, groupby, etc)
 * excellent for extremely fast prototyping and data subjugation

-###### Row-Major Iteration
+###### row-major iteration

     # organized like csv data, attribute names are provided in first row
     matrix = [['attribute_a', 'attribute_b', 'attribute_c'],